 If you are terminated while on disability, benefits will continue to be paid as long as you are eligible.

+Individual long-term disability benefits are usually tax-free.
+Disability insurance premiums aren’t deductible as a medical expense.
 If you have group disability insurance the benefits aren’t taxable if you pay the premium.
 If the employer pays the premium, the benefits are taxable.

 Social Security disability benefits are taxable.